 The Vancouver Plan identifies many new areas for long-term growth and change.
 Developing a phasing plan with long-term infrastructure and financial plans will ensure plans are achievable, affordable, and aligned with our future vision and goals.

-Future area planning work will entail continued engagement with Musqueam, Squamish and Tsleil-Waututh Nations, partners and the public.
+Future area planning work will entail continued engagement with xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) Nations, partners, and the public.

 New land use development plan